10 reasons why Yamba beats Byron Bay for beach fun

 - Less reported shark attacks (this year at least).

-- More choice/variety - Turners Beach, Main Beach, Convent Beach, Lovers Pt, Pippi Beach all within walking distance, & surfing mecca Angourie just down the road.
+- More choice/variety - Turners Beach, Main Beach, Convent Beach, Lovers Pt, Pippi Beach all within walking distance, and surfing mecca Angourie just down the road.

 - Better fishing - located at mouth of Clarence River, Byron doesn't have an estuary.